Skip to main content

 The Commission wants to ensure young people have a safe and stimulating environment online while engaging with new technologies and spending time online.
 Indeed, new technologies such as artificial intelligence, increased connectivity, and augmented and virtual reality will cause an important shift in the way children engage and interact in society.

-The European strategy for a better Internet for children provides a set of complementary measures, ranging from funding, coordination and self-regulation to help create a safer online environment.
+The European strategy for a better Internet for kids provides a set of complementary measures, ranging from funding, coordination and self-regulation to help create a safer online environment.

 The Commission co-funds Safer Internet Centres in Member States (coordinated by Insafe), with the Better Internet for Kids portal as the single entry point for resources and sharing best practices across Europe.
 Their main task is to raise awareness and foster digital literacy among minors, parents and teachers.
 They also fight against online child sexual abuse material through its network of hotlines (INHOPE).

-Awareness-raising is an essential element of online safety: every year, we celebrate Safer Internet Day, a worldwide event celebrated in around 170 countries, reaching millions of people across the globe through events and various activities.
+Awareness-raising is an essential element of online safety: every year, Safer Internet Day, is celebrated in around 170 countries, reaching millions of people worldwide through events and various activities.

 Latest News